OriginProtocol/OETHb-AMO-simulation/README.md

 ### Situation 6A
 Input parameters:
-- `Ratio`: Initial and target ratio when deposit initial liquidity.
+- `Share`: Target amount of WETH in the pool between tick -1 and 0, 1e18 is 100%.
-- `Amount`: Amount of WETH that will be provided as liquidity between ticks 0 and 1.
+- `Amount`: Amount of OETHb that will be provided as liquidity in the pool.
 - `Ticks`: Ticks values where liquidity will be deposited

 What's happening:
-- Alice deposit `10 ether` of WETH in the Vault and receive `10 ether` of OETHb.
+- Alice deposit `DEFAULT_INITIAL_DEPOSIT` of WETH in the Vault and receive `DEFAULT_INITIAL_DEPOSIT` of OETHb.
-- Strategy starts the AMO and mint `10 ethers * Ratio` of OETHb.
+- Strategy set the `setAllowedPoolWethShareInterval` using ±5% of `Share`.
-- Strategy takes the initial `10 ether` of WETH and the minted amount of OETHb and deposit both on the pool.
-- In situation A:
-  - Bob deposit `10 ethers` of WETH in the vault, get `10 ethers` of OETHb.
-  - Bob provides `10 ethers` liquidity of OETHb between `-ticks-1` and `-ticks`.
-  - Bob buy `10 ethers * ratio * 110%` of OETHb from the pool with maxPrice of `-ticks-1`, to push price in lower ticks.
+- Vault allocate `WETH` to the AMO.
+- Strategy rebalance by swapping `WETH`.
-  - Bob provides `Amount` liquidity of WETH between ticks 0 and 1.
+- Alice provide `DEFAULT_INITIAL_DEPOSIT` of liquidity between `-ticks` and `-ticks - 1`
-- Rebalance Liquidity:
-  - Remove `99%` of the liquidity from the pool.
-  - Buy or sell OETH with liquidity pulled from pool to push price to initial ratio, between ticks 0 and 1.
+- Alice swap `DEFAULT_INITIAL_DEPOSIT` of `WETH` for `OETHb`.
-  - Deposit remaining tokens as liquidity in the pool between ticks 0 and 1.
+- Alice provide `amount` of liquidity between ticks -1 and 0.
-- Strategy remove all the liquidity from the pool.
-- The Vault takes back all the WETH from strategy and burn all OEHTb that hold the Strategy.

-Note: When doing rebalancing, we are checking 2 things:
-- sqrtPriceX96 after swap is close from sqrtTargetedPriceX96 with a tolerence of 0.000001%
-- Amount of WETH deposited as liquidity * ratio is equal to the amount of token1 with a tolerence of 0.05%.
-Note 2:
-- If there is not enough of OETHb after removing the liquidity to push the price back between ticks 0 and 1, then the vault mint it for free to the the strategy.
-- If there is not enought of WETH after removing the liquidity, the strategy tries to pull WETH from the Vault to rebalance.
-If after this, there is still not enough WETH to push the price back, then we are not monitoring this situation.
+- Strategy rebalance by swapping `OETHb`.
+- Vault `withdrawAll` from AMO.

 What's verified:
 - That the `(Vault Balance - TotalSupply) / 1e18 > 0`